Jakersnell/RCC/README.md

 # microc
 This project is currently a work in progress.
 A compiler to implement a subset of C language features.
 Thus dubbed "Micro C".
+Since this does not follow any C specification, I wrote up a formal lexical grammar for the language, I plan on extending this to a small formal specification.
+You can view the grammar [here]()

 ## Current Stage
 Currently we are able to take in syntax such as this C code: